COS301-SE-2024/WorkWise-Central/docs/demo3/businessDocs/functionalRequirements.md

     - The system must allow the permissions associated with a role to be changed.
 - The system must allow the statuses available for the jobs to change.
     - The system must allow the labels for each status to be changed.
+    - The system must allow the statuses to be added or removed.
+    - The system must allow the colour of the status to be changed.
 - The system must allow the tags available for the jobs to change.
   - The system must allow the labels for each status to be changed.
+  - The system must allow the tags to be added or removed.
+  - The system must allow the colour of the tags to be changed.
+- The system must allow the priorities available for the jobs to be changed.
+  - The system must allow the labels for each priority to be changed.
+  - The system must allow the priorities to be added or removed.
+  - The system must allow the colour of the priorities to be changed.
 - The system must show the current structure of the company.
-- - The system must allow the structure of the company to be changed.
+- The system must allow the structure of the company to be changed.
 - The system must implement role-based access control (refer to the role and permission subsystem).

 ## Company Subsystem
 - A user must be able to register a company on the system.
   - The registration process needs to prompt the user to enter the business details.
   - The user that registered the company should automatically be a part of the company.
 - A user must be able to join a company.
     - They must be able to join using the company name.
     - They must be able to join using the company ID.
-    - They must be able to join by using a dynamic link for joining that company.
 - The system must allow the user to change for which company they are using the system (if they are part of multiple companies).
+- Users must be able to leave a company
+  - The system must allow the user to revert the leave action within a month of leaving a company.

 ## Roles and Permissions